fongc123/notes/Machine Learning/Feedforward Neural Networks.md

 It mimics the biological process of the neuron, as output values are mapped between $0$ and $1$.
 However, its output is centered around $0.5$.
 This is undesirable, as outputs centered around $0$ are preferred.

+> [!INFO]
+> The sigmoid activation function is still useful for the output of a binary classification model (i.e., probability between two outcomes).
+The activation functions of the hidden layers should be changed to some other function (e.g., [[#Softmax]]).

 ## Hyperbolic Tangent
 The <span style = "color:lightblue">hyperbolic tangent (tanh)</span> creates the same shape as the [[#Sigmoid|sigmoid function]], but ranges from $-1$ and $1$.